I Don’t Know Who I am, Please Stop Asking Me

 ⭐⭐ “A lot of passion- but with no direction in where to put it.”

-…..Aside from the melodrama, I am quite irritated that this “obsession-with-my-identity thing” has not faded after age 14 as they said it would.
-Logical realization: no one cares what I do, but still, confidence talks in the mirror can only prepare you in theory until the lights are on you and you grow anxious because you still want to be liked.
-You simply cannot ignore that the audience must be expecting something.
+I am quite irritated that this “obsession-with-my-identity thing” has not faded after age 14 as they said it would.
+Confidence talks in the mirror can only prepare you in theory until the lights are on you and you grow anxious because you still want to be liked.
 Really, “being unapologetically myself” fails to amend my discomfort in front of others because, no matter how hard I try, I am not even sure who I am.

 Identity is such a weird thing.

-So, now, finding myself at a loss for this “true self” through my aging existence, I search for her through anecdotes and memories, asking other people for pieces to rebuild a whole.
-I go backwards because I could trust her authenticity, as the things she liked were mainly just because and never because of something or someone else.
+I have not recognized this girl in the mirror as me since I was a kid.
+So, now, finding myself at a loss for this “true self” I search for her through memories.
+I go backwards because the things she liked were just because and never because of something or someone else.

-I remember being headstrong and opinionated, my parent’s worst nightmare for her unrelenting desire to talk and ask “why,” repeating jokes twice and louder- when no one laughed.
-I was not yet bullied, so that uninhibited expressiveness, which is honestly quite annoying, never appeared to be why, when I asked kids at the park to “please play with me,” not everyone wanted to be my friend.
+I remember being headstrong and opinionated, my parent’s worst nightmare for her unrelenting desire to talk and ask “why,” repeating jokes twice and louder- even when no one laughed.
+I was not yet bullied so I asked kids at the park to “please play with me,” begging for someone to be my friend.

 While generally inconsistent, as any child is free to be, I gravitated towards specific interests I still love and cherish fondly.